FirePlank/Student-Portal/README.md

 We provided with 2 ways to install the app.

-- Install the executable from the releases
+- By installing the installer from the releases
-- Run the script
+- By running the script

-We recommend using the executable file if you don't have python properly installed in your machine.
+We recommend using the installer if you don't have python properly installed in your machine.

 However, if you want to run the scripts, then you must have [python](https://www.python.org/downloads/) and [git](https://git-scm.com/downloads) properly installed in your machine.
 Then use these 5 simple commands to run the app.